mozilla/persona/docs/DEPLOYMENT.md

 and using the following software:

- * **nginx** - frontend web server that handles static content and serves as a reverse proxy for node.js servers running on local host
+ * **nginx** - frontend web server that handles static content and serves as a reverse proxy for node.js servers running on localhost
    config: `/etc/nginx/conf/nginx.conf`

  * **node.js** - all non-static servers run with node.  modules are installed